1012 Sarema: Orbit and classification

+Sarema orbits the Sun in the inner asteroid belt at a distance of 2.1–2.8 AU once every 3 years and 11 months (1,426 days; semi-major axis of 2.48 AU).
+Its orbit has an eccentricity of 0.13 and an inclination of 4° with respect to the ecliptic.
 Sarema is a non-family asteroid of the main belt's background population when applying the hierarchical clustering method to its proper orbital elements.
-Based on osculating Keplerian orbital elements, the asteroid has also been classified as a member of the Nysa family (405), the largest asteroid family of the main belt, consisting of stony and carbonaceous subfamilies.
-The family, named after 44 Nysa, is located in the inner belt near the Kirkwood gap (3:1 orbital resonance with Jupiter), a depleted zone that separates the central main belt.

-It orbits the Sun in the inner asteroid belt at a distance of 2.1–2.8 AU once every 3 years and 11 months (1,426 days; semi-major axis of 2.48 AU).
-Its orbit has an eccentricity of 0.13 and an inclination of 4° with respect to the ecliptic.

 The body's observation arc begins with its first observation as at Heidelberg in November 1907, more than 16 years prior to its official discovery observation.